opencog/learn/README-Natural.md

 complete with statistical information about how often each disjunct occurs, relative to all the others.

-Unfortunately, its a huge dataset, and it still contains some fair amount of noise (although it contains less noise than a single MST tree -- all of those bad MST parses are beginning to average out).
+Typically, this is a large dataset, and it still contains some fair amount of noise (although it contains less noise than a single MST tree -- all of those bad MST parses are beginning to average out).
 Further averaging and noise reduction (and thus, higher accuracy)